l-j-g/tpye/Software Development Plan/softwareDevelopmentPlan.md

 As the user types the required passage of text, the characters input will be captured and stored in a variable.
 Once a word has been completed the word will be saved to a list of words typed by the user.

-The display will dynamically highlight the current word that the user is attempting to type in the color blue and will highlight previously typed words in either green or red depending on if it was typed correctly.
+The display will dynamically highlight the current word that the user is typing in blue and will highlight previously typed words in either green or red depending on if it was typed correctly.

 ### Score Calculation